+Serenity Prayer

-Serenity Prayer God, grant me the serenity To accept the things I cannot change, Courage to change the things I can, And wisdom to know the difference.
+God, grant me the serenity

+To accept the things I cannot change,

+Courage to change the things I can,
-\CHAIRPERSON: Read Suggested Opening

-Ask volunteer to read Suggested Preamble to the Twelve Steps

-Ask volunteer to read the Twelve Steps

-Ask volunteer to read Suggested Preamble to the Twelve Traditions

-Ask volunteer to read the Twelve Traditions
+And wisdom to know the difference.

+(A) (note: all readings (except the daily reader) are at the bottom of this meeting script)
-Ask volunteer to read from Conference Approved Al-Anon daily reader

-"Do we have any newcomers with us who have been to six meetings or less?"

-If there are no newcomers, move on.

-If there ARE newcomers, mention:

-- \ Pamphlets are free; books are at cost. - \ A meeting list and group phone list are available. - \ It's recommended that newcomers try six different meetings before deciding if Al-Anon is right for them. - \ 10 a.m.
-Beginner's Meeting at Binkley Baptist church. - \ When the basket is passed, newcomers are asked not to contribute as our sign of welcome.
+- Read Suggested Opening - Ask volunteer to read Suggested Preamble to the Twelve Steps - Ask volunteer to read the Twelve Steps - Ask volunteer to read Suggested Preamble to the Twelve Traditions - Ask volunteer to read the Twelve Traditions - Ask volunteer to read from Conference Approved Al-Anon daily reader - (B) Do we have any newcomers with us who have been to six meetings or less? - 1) If there are no newcomers, move on with the meeting. - 2) If there ARE newcomers, mention info below: - Pamphlets are free; books are at cost. - A meeting list and group phone list are available. - o It's recommended that newcomers try six different meetings before deciding if Al-Anon is right for them. - 10 a.m.
+Beginner's Meeting at Binkley Baptist church. - When the basket is passed, newcomers are asked not to contribute as our sign of welcome.